 This has been a proven theory based on my experience.
 But do not be discouraged as I will recuperate later on the positive and fun side of our trip 🙂

 We reached it at past 2PM, so imagine how hot it was with summer weather.
-The stairs is an enemy, as I saw black spots and had cold sweat one set before it ends.
-Thankfully my sister did get me water and sweets to power up.
+The stairs is my enemy as I saw black spots and had cold sweat one set before it ends.
+Thankfully my sister did got me water and sweets to power up.
 It took me quite a while to appreciate the view around me.
 The BUDDHA isn’t called giant for nothing, It really is huge and powerful with the sun glaring at it tremendously.

 The MTR sticks up to its reputation of being easy and reliable.
 I did get us to our hotel at little over an hour.
 WiFi hotel is compact yet has everything we need 🙂

 After a few hours rest, we’re set to explore Causeway Bay at night.
 Seeing Time Square with the Monster University statue craze is picture prefect.
 (One regret is I saw the movie after the trip so I wasn’t quite familiar with the other characters).
-Shop to shop we go, we did dropped by Cafe De Coral (their version of jollibee) but find the menu the same with what we ate earlier at CityGate.
-So we pass, and bought good ramen instead.
-(The soup is phenomenal!) a tip though: you need to eat fast as the soup were absorbed by the noodles easily 😦
+Shop to shop we go, we did dropped by Cafe De Coral (their version of Jollibee) but find the menu the same with what we ate earlier at CityGate.
+So we passed and bought good ramen instead.
+(The soup is phenomenal!)

 Another tip: Make your way from back to front in Disneyland.
 See, people get to take their pictures on the entrance upon arrival then making their way to the rest of the park.
 So, if you do my tip then you get to go to the rides first, and when all are settled in the park then you just take your shots at the entrance because few people are in it, so you’ll have an empty arc entrance as backdrop 🙂